What Is AI Reputation Management? Definition, Framework, and Key Components

 This article is the first in a series on AI reputation management.

-Review requests influence whether customers speak.
-Review analysis reveals what customers actually mean.
-Review responses are not just administrative follow-up.
-They are public-facing marketing.
+The quality of review requests influences whether customers choose to speak.
+Voice of the Customer (review sentiment analysis) reveals what customers actually mean.
+Review responses are not just administrative follow-up, but public-facing marketing.
 They influence how prospects interpret the business, how much they trust it, and whether they decide to move forward.

 What Is AI Reputation Management?